The Frobenius structure theorem for affine log Calabi-Yau varieties containing a torus: Curve classes

 \end{lemma} \begin{proof} Let $v'$ be the other endpoint of $e$.
 Up to an admissible blowup of $\fC$, we can assume that $h(e)$ lies in the interior of a $d$-dimensional cell $\sigma'$.
 Then $\sigma$ is a face of $\sigma'$.
 Let $p$ be the node of $\fC_s$ corresponding to $e$, and $y$ the 0-stratum of $D^\an$ corresponding to $\sigma'$.
 Recall that $\fC$ is strictly semistable and $D\subset Y$ is snc.
-So we can choose standard normal crossing formal coordinates of $\fC$ around $p$ and of $Y^\an$ around $y$.
-Writing $f$ in these coordinates, and using the description of invertible functions on an annulus (see \cite[Lemma 9.7.1.1]{Bosch_Non-Archimedean_analysis}), we deduce that the order of $[Z_v]$ in $\ff_{s*}[\fC_s^v]$ is equal to $d_v$.
+So we can choose standard normal crossing coordinates $x_1,x_2$ of $\fC$ around $p$, and $y_1,\dots,y_d$ of $Y^\an$ around $y$.
+Assume that $x_1$ restricts to a coordinate on $\fC_s^v$, and that $y_1$ restricts to a coordinate on $Z_v$.
+Expressing $f$ in these coordinates, we can write $y_1$ as a Laurent series in $x_1$.
+By \cite[Lemma 9.7.1.1]{Bosch_Non-Archimedean_analysis}, the series has a dominant power, which is equal to both $d_v$ and the order of $[Z_v]$ in $\ff_{s*}[\fC_s^v]$ (by 9.7.1.1(ii) and (iii) respectively in loc.\ cit.).
 Summing over all $v\in V$, we obtain \eqref{eq:curve_class}. \end{proof}

 \begin{lemma} Let $Z$ be a compact strictly $k$-analytic space, $C$ a compact quasi-smooth strictly \kanal curve, and $f\colon C \to Z$ a morphism with a formal model $\mathfrak f\colon\fC\to\fZ$ where $\fC$ is strictly semistable.
 Let $\mathfrak F$ be a Cartier divisor on $\fZ$ with generic fiber $F$ and $\cO(\fF)$ the associated line bundle.
 Let $\fC_s^\pr$ (resp.\ $\fC_s^\npr$) denote the union of proper (resp.\ non-proper) components of the central fiber $\fC_s$.
 Assume that $\ff_s(\fC_s^{\npr})$ is disjoint from the support of $\mathfrak F$, and that $f(C)$ is not contained in the support of $F$, so that $f\inv(F) \subset C$ is a Cartier divisor.
 We have